xamarin/xamarin-forms-samples/UserInterface/CollectionViewDemos/README.md

 ---
 # CollectionView

-This sample demonstrates how to use the Xamarin.Forms `CollectionView`.
+This sample demonstrates how to use the Xamarin.Forms `CollectionView` to display lists of data.

 For more information about this sample, see [Xamarin.Forms CollectionView](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/collectionview/).